 - Mesh is only water-resistant and needs treatment to repel water

-In our experiences, water shoes almost act like sandals with toe protection so they’re very light, flexible, and they’re very breathable given how exposed some parts of the foot are to the open air.
+In our experiences, water sandals (as well as sandals that act like shoes with toe protection) are typically light, flexible, and they’re very breathable given how exposed some parts of the foot are to the open air.

 Finally, the vibram or spider rubber soles on the bottom of water shoes tend to make them pretty grippy, especially in streams and creeks where we’d have to walk on slippery boulders or rocks.